What Canadian Companies Need to Know about Upcoming Changes to The European Trademark System

 - using a mark as a whole, or part of, a company name is now specifically cited as an act that may infringe an EUTM

-- the introduction of a new defense to permit alleged infringers to defend against any claim of infringing use that predates an amendment to add further specification to the goods/services, if the original goods/services description did not clearly cover the allegedly infringing use
+- the introduction of a new defence to permit alleged infringers to defend against any claim of infringing use that predates an amendment to add further specification to the goods/services, if the original goods/services description did not clearly cover the allegedly infringing use

 With respect to the March 23, 2016 implementation date, the most important issues for Canadian companies to identify is (1) whether a review of current EUTM registration is required for any registrations that may identify the goods/services using class heading descriptions and (2) whether applications for any multi-class marks should be filed prior to March 23, 2016.